scraptechguy/SpeechCheck/README.md

 ## In Git Bash without cloning the repo

-To run this, create a new folder.
++ To run this, create a new folder.

 ```sh
   $ mkdir /c/kivy
 ```

-Then access the directory through terminal by
++ Then access the directory through terminal by

 ```sh
   $ cd /c/kivy/
 ```
 (Result: abc@xyz MINGW64 /c/kivy)

-Download all required libraries. (above)
++ Download all <a href="https://github.com/scraptechguy/SpeechCheck/blob/main/requirements.md" target="_blank">required libraries</a>.

-Create and activate virtual enviroment for that directory.
++ Create and activate virtual enviroment for that directory.

 ```sh
   $ python -m venv virt